-The value that you use when you get an Ace is the one which makes for a better Blackjack hand.
+The value that you use when you get an Ace is the one that makes for a better Blackjack hand.
 For example, if you get an Ace and a King, the Ace counts as 11.
 However, if you get a King, a Jack, and an Ace, the Ace counts as 1.

 How to Play a Blackjack Hand?

 On the other hand, if you are playing at an online casino, this will be much faster.
-You only need to write the chip amount that you want to purchase and that’s it.
-You do this at the table, before the Blackjack game starts.
+You only need to write the chip amount that you want to purchase, and that’s it.
+You do this at the table before the Blackjack game starts.

-You cannot miss this section as it is right in front of you and if you are playing at an online casino the chips would automatically be placed there.
+You cannot miss this section as it is right in front of you, and if you are playing at an online casino, the chips would automatically be placed there.

 The third step when playing Blackjack is getting your cards.
 The dealer gives all players on the table one card each.
 They are all face-up.
 Then he deals one card for himself, but this one is face-down.